Vivek-00101/Cataract-Detection/README.md

 - Web application allows users to upload eye images for analysis.
 - Classifies images into categories: cataract present or not, and type of cataract if detected.
 - Provides a user-friendly interface for easy interaction.

+## Important Note
+The train folder included in this repository is for demonstration purposes only.
+It contains a limited number of images and is not sufficient for training the VGG19 architecture effectively.
+Additional images may be required for robust model training.